Quarter End Playbook

 The Quarterly Variance Report shows all draft balancing payrolls across companies, as well as payment amounts after the quarter is closed and balancing payrolls are approved.
 The most important attributes to review are:

-• Total liability — the net tax liability amount from the balancing payroll.
+• Total liability — the total variance amount from the balancing payroll.

 • Payment amount — the expected employer refund or collection amount from Check.